ethangutk/Meal-Tracker-Mobile-Application/readme.md

 <br><br>
 ## 🌮 About The Program
 I created this program as my final project for this class.
 I was between a couple of ideas since we got the freedom to choose, but I decided to use a meal tracker.
 I picked this idea solely because I wanted to experiment with APIs.
 I thought the concept of a meal tracker gave me a lot of opportunities to find different APIs about food online.
 So I paid to use two separate APIs from the same website, called [spoonacular](https://spoonacular.com/food-api).
 I used one to [search up menu items](https://spoonacular.com/food-api/docs#Search-Menu-Items), and based on the results of the other API, I would get the nutrition facts using [another API](https://spoonacular.com/food-api/docs#Get-Menu-Item-Information).
 The program taught me a lot about this side of computer science.
-Along with the APIs, there were also some other features within the application.
+Along with the APIs, there were other features within the application.
 Additional project requirements included web services, user preferences, MVVM architecture, local databases, multipage, listviews, and images.
 The program was 22% of my final grade.
-I got a 94% on it, with some points deducted from the midpoint demonstration.
+I got a 94% on it, deducting some points from the midpoint demonstration.

 <br><br>
 ## 🥞 Note
 If you download this and run this program in Visual Studio, you might have to do a couple of things to run for the android and UWP simulation.
-First, you have to download the workload that uses Xamarin for cross-platform mobile application development.
+First, you must download the workload using Xamarin for cross-platform mobile application development.
 You can do this by going to <br>

 <p align="center">
   <b>Tools > Get Tools and Features > Download Mobile Development with .NET</b><br><br>